Keyboard shortcuts

 Description

-Discovers and runs test scripts from the test/ directory.
+Discovers and runs test scripts from the tests/ or test/ directory.
 Tests are Stata scripts that use assertion commands.
 Supports filtering, parallel execution, and verbose output for debugging failures.

 Arguments